yast/ycp-killer/README.md

 #### yk compile

-Compiles YCP files of specified modules to Ruby.
-The compilation is driven by module descriptions stored in the `data` directory.
+Compiles YCP files of specified modules to Ruby, placing the result in the *result* tree.
+The compilation is driven by
+module descriptions stored in the `data` directory.
 It uses `ycpc` and `y2r` binaries specified by the `ycpc` and `y2r` setting in `config.xml`.